-With the arrival of the snow last week, winter has finally arrived in Vancouver and that means it’s time to reflect on what we have accomplished together in 2022 and to start thinking about the 2023 season.
+With the arrival of the snow, winter has finally arrived in Vancouver and that means it’s time to reflect on what we have accomplished together in 2022 and to start thinking about the 2023 season.

 This year was the 14th season that Shaun and I have run Skipper Otto, and our 8th season with our wonderful partner and COO, Chris.
 After all these years, it’s clear that this CSF model is a true agent of change and that it is important no matter what’s going on in the outside world – fisheries closures, pandemics, recessions, inflation, or any number of crises.
 None of those issues change the basic principle that everyone deserves to have a close connection to the people that produce their food.
 And that is particularly true in the case of wild fisheries.